lsst-dm/dmtn-208/index.rst

 Therefore, the primary result of an async request will also be a FITS file.
 However, the true result of an async job will be a Butler collection including that FITS file plus associated metadata.
 Therefore, the full result list for the async job will be the FITS file (as the primary result) and the URL to the Butler collection holding the richer results.

-When client/server Butler is available, the primary result may be provided via a redirect to a Butler request to retrieve the FITS file from the collection.
+When client/server Butler is available, the primary result will be provided via a redirect to a signed link for the FITS file in the collection.
 Until that time, it will be a redirect to an object store URL.

+These URLs will be stored in the SQL database that holds metadata about async jobs and retrieved from there by the API service to construct the UWS job status response.

 UWS implementation
 ==================